woodpecker-ci/woodpecker/docs/docs/92-development/09-testing.md

 ### Dummy backend

 There is a special backend called **`dummy`** which does not execute any commands, but emulates how a typical backend should behave.
-To enable it you need to build the agent or cli with the `integration` build tag.
+To enable it you need to build the agent or cli with the `test` build tag.

 An example pipeline config would be: